 We offer a 360° examination of leadership, provided in variety of environments and using a wide range of thinking, reflecting and learning processes.
 Review the current programme to learn more about how this discovery driven, iterative approach to personal development and leadership training is applied.
 You can think of MRL as a series of connected social, emotional, physical and intellectual learning 'spaces', developed to recognise that everyone experiences, thinks and acts in their own way.

 Each event has its own support material, exercises and briefing notes.
 These are available at any time via the dedicated MRL server.
 Every workshop and masterclass is carefully evaluated and because the Programme runs from May to March we have scope to make content adjustments in light of feedback, if required.

 You will choose your Mentor at the first residential retreat and they will support your development journey with personal coaching, phone and email support.
-To help structure this relationship we also ask you to keep an online Personal Programme Log (PPL) which is confidential to you and your Mentor.
-In March, at the end of your MRL year, you are given all of your PPL entries plus your responses to the post workshop surveys.
+In March, at the end of your MRL year, you are given all of your your responses to the post workshop completion surveys.
 These documents provide a record of your development.
 You will also receive a Certificate of Completion.

 To make the most of these opportunities, we are looking for the passionately curious, the enquirers; those who are motivated to develop.
 We like participants who think entrepreneurially, not just about money but about every opportunity to make a difference for themselves, their organisations and communities.